 Jaku-Chara Tomozaki-kun Season 2 release date predictions

 As of the last update, Shogakukan, Square Enix, Project No. 9, or any company related to the production of the anime has not officially confirmed the Bottom-Tier Character Tomozaki Season 2 release date.
-Nor has the production of a Bottom-Tier Character Tomozaki sequel been announced.
+However, the production of a Bottom-Tier Character Tomozaki sequel was announced on January 14, 2022.

 Once the news is officially confirmed this article will be updated with the relevant information.

 In the meantime, it’s possible to speculate about when, or if, the Jaku-Chara Tomozaki-kun Season 2 release date will occur in the future.

 Early on, the editor for the book series was already discussing the potential for a second season.
 Gagaga Bunko editor Iwaasa-san tweeted out that he “wants to see a second season”.
 He claimed that if fans send out a “scrapbook of your anime [Blu-Ray disc] purchases as a birthday present” then “that’ll lead to a second season, really, really seriously.”